Apparent assassination attempt against VP roils Argentina

 “When hate and violence are imposed over the debate of ideas, societies are destroyed and generate situations like the one seen today: an assassination attempt,” Economy Minister Sergio Massa said.

-Patricia Bullrich, president of the opposition Republican Proposal party, accused President Fernández of using the episode for political gain.
+Patricia Bullrich, president of the opposition Republican Proposal party, accused President Fernández of using the incident for political gain.

 “Instead of seriously investigating a serious incident, he accuses the opposition and the press, decreeing a national holiday to mobilize activists," she said.